-The Company's asset management is divided into a customer portfolio (NOK 498 billion at 31.12.2017) comprising all pension funds, and a corporate portfolio (NOK 36.8 billion at 31.12.2017), which includes the Company's equity and other assets.
+The Company's asset management is divided into a customer portfolio (NOK 510.3 billion at 31.12.2018) comprising all pension funds, and a corporate portfolio (NOK 37.2 billion at 31.12.2018), which includes the Company's equity and other assets.

-The financial income associated with the customer portfolio amounted to NOK 31 billion in 2017 (24.7 billion in 2016).
-This represented a value-adjusted return of 6.7 percent for the year.
-Financial income in the corporate portfolio amounted to NOK 1.3 billion in 2017 (1.4 billion in 2016) corresponding to a return of 4.0 percent.
+The financial income associated with the customer portfolio amounted to NOK 7 billion in 2018 (31 billion in 2017).
+This represented a value-adjusted return of 1.5 per cent for the year.
+Financial income in the corporate portfolio amounted to NOK 1.5 billion in 2018 (1.3 billion in 2017) corresponding to a return of 4.2 per cent.

-For 2017, the risk result (arising from the fact that mortality and disability in the period differ from what is assumed in the premium tariff), was NOK 899 million within public sector occupational pensions.
-The corresponding figure for 2016 was NOK 788 million.
+For 2018, the risk result (arising from the fact that mortality and invalidity in the period differ from what is assumed in the premium tariff), was NOK 960 million within public sector occupational pensions.
+The corresponding figure for 2017 was NOK 899 million.

-The system of governance, as it is organized and implemented, is considered appropriate to KLP's business.
+The system of governance, as it is organised and implemented, is considered appropriate to KLP's business.
 The Company's articles of association and applicable legislation provide the framework for proper corporate governance and a clear division of roles between the governing bodies and executive management.
 The Company's highest authority is the General Meeting.
 The Company also has a corporate assembly which elects the Company's Board of Directors.

-The risk management system within KLP is tailored to Solvency II and organized on the principle of the three lines of defence.
+The risk management system within KLP is tailored to Solvency II and organised on the principle of the three lines of defence.
 In addition to the statutory remuneration committee and audit committee, the Board of KLP has also established a separate risk committee.